 - More than 20 column transfers were required to respond to the vertical stacking of different mixed use functions (luxury condominiums and hotel rooms, hotel ballroom, swimming pool, commercial spaces, logistics are, and car parking).

-- Design of a deep basement containing 7 levels of underground parking directly adjacent to the historic Ogilvy department store and superimposing the new building over the old foundations of the Hotel de la Montagne.
+- Design of a deep basement containing 7 levels and a half of underground parking directly adjacent to the historic Ogilvy department store and superimposing the new building over the old foundations of the Hotel de la Montagne.